vchavali/svadhyayam.github.io/annotation_files/tcm-1.1.1.md

 <section v="sec 5" />

-However, because in cases such as observations stemming from yogic intuition or our mental connection to universals, we find instances of mental states detecting their own evidentiality; the theses fail to fully differentiate themselves.
-Or else, you must qualify your assertion with the phrase "not caused by yogic intuition, etc."
+However, because in cases such as observations stemming from mystical insight or our mental connection to universals, we find instances of mental states detecting their own evidentiality; the theses fail to fully differentiate themselves.
+Or else, you must qualify your assertion with the phrase "not caused by mystical insight, etc."

 No—because not everyone accepts that these things exist.
 And even if such things were accepted, since the claim is about detecting evidentiality, in general, and about whether evidentiality is detected by that which is just its own locus; it is not the case that theses fail to fully differentiate themselves.